nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-14.md

    - An Earth Crystal for the Geologist's Bundle
    - A Frozen Tear for the Geologist's Bundle
    - A Fire Quartz for the Geologist's Bundle
+   - Ten Bat Wings for the Adventurer's Bundle
+   - One Solar Essence or Void Essence for the Adventurer's Bundle
    - The most profitable item stacks as calculated by the spreadsheet
    - Do not withdraw any Ore or Coal.
 5. Travel to The Farm.